What is Website Hacking?

 How Do You Defend Your Site from Hacking?

-• Keep a series of site backups.
+- Keep a series of site backups.

-The backups should be stored somewhere off-site for the best protection.
+The backups should be stored somewhere off-site for the best protection. - Keep your site software up to date.

-Software updates often include changes that close the door to some hacker entry points.
+Software updates often include changes that close the door to some hacker entry points. - Use challenging passwords with different types of characters.

 Use long nonsense words with scrambled letters, numbers, and special characters.
 Common phrases and number sequences make a hackers job easier.
 Many sites use indicators to help you choose strong passwords.
-Don’t ignore those indicators.
+Don’t ignore those indicators. - Secure your site with scanners that detect malicious activity, dangerous bots, or SQL injection.

-• Use Captcha services.
+There are scanners available that will check your site frequently. - Use Captcha services.
 In our opinion, Google offers some free captcha services that work very well and only cost the time needed to insert them on your forms.

-• Get a SSL Certificate for your site so you can use HTTPS instead of HTTP.
+- Get a SSL Certificate for your site so you can use HTTPS instead of HTTP.
 Today this is more important than ever.
 Newer browsers provide easy notifications whether or not a site has an SSL certificate.

-• Never store anyone’s personal data on your site.
+- Never store anyone’s personal data on your site.
 This is just a very smart thing to do for security and legal reasons.

-• Don’t allow site users to upload files to your site via forms.
+- Don’t allow site users to upload files to your site via forms.

 Some sites allow visitors to upload files like resumes, images, and other information.
 Be very careful with what your site allows.
 We know of a company that accepted resumes via an upload, and the resumes were somehow indexed by Google.
 Needless to say, when the problem was discovered the resumes were removed immediately and so was the ability to upload them.